bregman-arie/devops-exercises/README.md

 :busts_in_silhouette: &nbsp;Join our [DevOps community](https://www.facebook.com/groups/538897960007080) where we have discussions and share resources on DevOps

-:pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) Read about contribution guidelines [here](CONTRIBUTING.md)
+:pencil: &nbsp;You can add more exercises by submitting pull requests :) Read about contribution guidelines [here](CONTRIBUTING.md)

 ****